dagonyclark/flat-irons-higher-order-functions/README.md

 In `array.map.js`

-1. Study the three functions in the file and determine what the similarities and differences are between them.
+1. Study the `doubleNumbers`, `pluckName`, and `mailMerge` functions in the file, and determine what the similarities and differences are between them.
 1. For each function, create a function that maps the change of each element of the given array to the elements of the output array.
 See example below

 ```javascript